Azure Sphere: Azure Sphere chips and hardware

 Azure Sphere-certified chips and hardware support two general implementation categories: greenfield and brownfield.
 Greenfield implementation involves designing and building new IoT devices with an Azure Sphere-certified chip.
 Azure Sphere-certified chips are currently produced by MediaTek.
 In June 2019, NXP announced plans to produce a line of Azure Sphere-certified chips.
 In October 2019, Qualcomm announced plans to produce the first Azure Sphere-certified chips with cellular capabilities.
 Brownfield implementation involves the use of an Azure Sphere guardian device to securely connect an existing device to the internet.
 Azure Sphere guardian modules are currently produced by Avnet.

-MediaTek 3620

-MT3620 is the first Azure Sphere-certified chip and includes an ARM Cortex-A7 processor (500 MHz), two ARM Cortex-M4F I/O subsystems (200 MHz), 5x UART/I2C/SPI, 2x I2S, 8x ADC, up to 12 PWM counters and up to 72x GPIO, and Wi-Fi capability.
-MT3620 contains the Microsoft Pluton security subsystem with a dedicated ARM Cortext-M4F core that handles secure boot and secure system operation.

-Azure Sphere hardware

-Azure Sphere-certified chips can be purchased in several different hardware configurations produced by Microsoft partners.